VegaDeftwing/OpGuidesHugoSrc/content/Phil/Freedoms/armament.md

 Basically, the only reasons left are related to sporting and hunting (which for guns at least, is almost entirely a sport nowadays).
 And even keeping guns for that reason carries risks.

 A laxly secured gun can be stolen, misused by friends or family, or used in a suicide rather than a homicide.
-Even worse are when they are unsecured around children.
+Even worse is when they are unsecured around children.

 {{< speech right >}}

 Okay, sure, you can do some advanced gun security, including using "smart guns" which can only be fired by the owner; however, that still means they could be used by the owner, most notably for domestic violence.
-Of course, now we've left our "Everybody is nice" scenario though.
+Of course, now we've left our "Everybody is nice" scenario, though.

 {{< /speech >}}